CRBS/Panfish/design/TechnicalSpec.md

 * **panfish**             Daemon that runs job files put into the submit directory on appropriate cluster.
 The daemon also watches for job completion on the clusters and updates job files status.
+If a job needs to run on the local cluster this daemon also submits it to whatever Batch processing system is on the cluster.

 * **line**                Shadow job that generates a job file and puts it into the submit directory for the appropriate cluster.
 The